 Irish Car Bomb Drink

 Making and drinking these St Patrick's Day Irish Car Bomb cocktails will be more fun than you've had in a while.
-As you drink an Irish Car Bomb, you will first taste the Irish Whiskey's rich, smooth, warming taste, then the roasted barley of the stout, and in the end will be the sweet taste of Baileys.
-They are delicious yet dangerous.
+As you drink an Irish Car Bomb, you will first taste the Irish Whiskey's warming kick, the Guinness stout's bitter roasted notes, and, in the end, the sweet, velvety taste of Baileys Irish Cream.
+They are dangerously delicious!

 5 from 1 vote